Skip links

 in 1.5 million years

-The red dwarf star Gliese 710 passes just 1 light-year from the Sun, interfering with the Oort Cloud and launching a few million comets toward the inner Solar System and therefore also the Earth.
-At this point Gliese 710 shines in the sky with the
+The red dwarf star Gliese 710 passes just 1 light-year from the Sun, interfering with the Oort Cloud and launching several million comets toward the inner Solar System and thus Earth.
+At this point, Gliese 710 shines in the sky with a magnitude equivalent to

 in 1 million years